 Normal Baby Head Shape

-We’ve also compiled a list of frequently asked questions which will help you understand more about Plagiocephaly and other variants of flat head syndrome.
-Likewise, we have a selection of case studies and testimonials that provide an insight into our treatments.
-Or you can read about parents’ first-hand experiences on our Facebook page.
+Check out our list of frequently asked questions to help you understand more about plagiocephaly and other variants of flat head syndrome.
+Likewise, we have a selection of parents’ stories and testimonials that provide an insight into our treatments.
+Alternatively, check out our Facebook page.

 If you have any questions, call us on 0330 100 1800 (local rate) or 0113 218 8030.